The increasing use of BDCs in standard application programs in the past couple of years has prompted me to write this article.

 Over the years, we have studied the gradual increase in the number of custom applications in use at client sites and we do not see this changing any time soon.
 So the impact of the increased use of this technique over time will grow and we’ll be talking about this again and again.
 As companies outsource their development 4,we are seeing an increase in BDC use and you can gauge this also by reading all the questions on SDN about writing BDC’s.

 After discussing the performance issue associated with a BDC application recently with a development manager he told me that going forward any application that uses a BDC will require development manager approval first and they will add it as part of code reviews (you are doing code reviews right?) for offshore development to make sure it is not used.
 Not a bad idea.

 To those that asked me to write this down to advance the conversation I hope this helps to summarize the comments you gave me and also provide sufficient details for you to advance the conversation within your own company.

-Note that BDCs are also referred to as Batch Data Input and Batch Data Communication, sadly as most of us are aware in the SAP space terms are never consistent in our world , is it BW today or BI tomorrow, you know what I mean, but basically they are one and the same.
+Note: BDCs are also referred to as Batch Data Input and Batch Data Communication.
+Unfortunately, as most of us in the SAP space know, terms are never consistent but basically they are one and the same.

 Phillip Avelar is a Managing partner at Advanced Solutions, based in Chicago.
 He works with SAP enterprises to optimize their supply chains, increase productivity and challenges the status quo.
 He shares his passion for solving customers problems in his blog posts, industry articles and conference talks.